wanchain/wan-wallet-desktop/README.md

         brew install git

 ### Download

-Download project from github.
+Download source code from github

     git clone https://github.com/wanchain/wan-wallet-desktop.git
     cd wan-wallet-desktop

 ### Environment File

-Firstly, you need to sign up in our [official website](https://iwan.wanchain.org/), and apply for you personal  API_KEY and API_SECRET.
+Firstly, you need to access [iWan website](https://iwan.wanchain.org/), and apply for you personal API_KEY and SECRET_KEY.

-Then, create a file named ".env" in the root directory of project and add following codes to it:
+Then, create a file named ".env" in the root directory of the project and add your personal API_KEY and SECRET_KEY into it:
 .env:

-    API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxx(Your personal API_KEY)
-    API_SECRET=xxxxxxxxxxxxxxxxxxxxxxxxxxxx(Your personal API_SECRET)

-You must create this file or you will not be able to connect to the server！
+    API_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxx
+    SECRET_KEY=xxxxxxxxxxxxxxxxxxxxxxxxxxxx

 ### Dependencies
 1. Windows :

         npm install